kensho-technologies/graphql-compiler/docs/source/core_specification/schema_types.rst

 Query Operation
 ---------------

-GraphQL allows for three operation types *query*, *mutation* and *subscription*.
-The compiler only allows query operation types as shown in the code snippet below:
+GraphQL allows for three types *query*, *mutation* and *subscription*.
+The compiler only allows for *query* operation types as shown in the code snippet below:

 .. code::